Find Trade Colleges

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 In the United States, there were 14,700 jobs for Hand Cutter or Trimmer in 2016.
 There is little to no growth in job opportunities for Hand Cutter or Trimmer.
-The BLS estimates 1,400 yearly job openings in this field.
+There will be an estimated 1,400 positions for Hand Cutter or Trimmer per year.

 undefined